cngough/discord-bot/README.md

 The following environment variables must be configured in the running environment:
 - `DISCORD_BOT_API_KEY` - A bot token gained by registering a bot on https://www.discord.com/developers/applications
 - `GIPHY_API_KEY` - A beta or production API key from https://developers.giphy.com

+## Running
+The bot can be run by executing `python3 discord-bot.py` in a command line window.